xinkjs/xink/README.md

 At the end of a route path, a javascript or typescript `route` file should export one or more functions for each HTTP method it will serve.
 You can also define a `fallback`, for any unhandled request methods.

 xink supports these verbs and function names: 'GET', 'POST', 'PUT', 'PATCH', 'DELETE', 'HEAD', 'OPTIONS', 'fallback'

+### Route Types

+xink uses the [xin](https://github.com/xinkjs/xin) URL router, which was forked from @medleyjs/router.
+However, since xink is designed for directory-based routing, we use brackets to define special route segments for parameters, etc.

+xin's currently supported route types, in order of match priority:
+- static: `/hello/there/world`
+- specific: `/hello/miss-[name]`
+- matcher: `/hello/[name=word]` (where 'word' references a function, which tests if the value of the `name` parameter matches)
+- dynamic: `/hello/[name]`
+- rest: `/hello/[...rest]` (essentially a wildcard, but must be at the end of a route)

 ```ts
 /* src/routes/blog/[article]/route.ts */